What is Contractor Marketing?

 Contractor marketing is important because the marketing and lead generation landscape has shifted.
 Today’s consumers have more choice and control than ever before when it comes to learning about and engaging with brands.
 Most people prefer to conduct their own research, typically online, before reaching out to any contracting firm to discuss their needs.
 If your firm doesn’t pass muster during this exploration stage, you’ll never get the chance to convert these prospects into leads or customers.
 Be sure that your website and all other digital marketing channels are well-designed and provide outstanding content that prospects will find credible and inspiring.

-It is also important to keep in mind that, in many instances, the person conducting this initial online research may very well not be the final decision maker.
+It is also important to keep in mind that, in many instances, the person conducting this initial online research may very well not be the final decision-maker.
 It may be an office administrator or even an intern who is putting together a list of contracting firms to be included on the bid list.
-So even if the decision maker prefers to do business via phone calls and handshakes, the process may still begin online.
-It is therefore critical that your online contractor marketing campaign address the needs of all types of users involved in the decision-making process.
-Don’t solely create content geared toward high-level executives; also make sure that your content creation efforts speak to those who report to these senior level team members, as their support and recommendations are often a critical piece of the decision-making process.
+So even if the decision-maker prefers to do business via phone calls and handshakes, the process may still begin online.
+It is therefore critical that your online contractor marketing campaign addresses the needs of all types of users involved in the decision-making process.
+Don’t solely create content geared toward high-level executives; also make sure that your content creation efforts speak to those who report to these senior-level team members, as their support and recommendations are often a critical piece of the decision-making process.

 Acquiring new business leads can certainly be challenging, and the changing face of marketing has only further added to the confusion and frustration that contractors often feel.
 But again, with challenge comes opportunity, and your firm’s choice to embrace digital as a key component of your contractor marketing program will bolster your firm’s reputation in the marketplace, help ensure that you are generating leads that your competition never even knows about, and aiding your team in converting these leads into new customers through value-based content that addresses the needs of each type of user involved in making the decision on which contractor to hire.
 Adapting digital marketing into your plans will also yield competitive advantages that will be increasingly difficult for other contractors to overcome in the future, as digital marketing becomes even more ubiquitous in people’s daily lives.